w3c/opentrack-cg/spec/model/overview.md

 Please, note that this representation for time is not sufficient for time performances.
 Sprint competitions are time scaled to 0.01 seconds, so performances need to be measured with better resolution.
 See [Quantitative Values](#quantitative-values).

-### Height and Distance
+### Quantitative Values

+This entity could serve to represent the official measurement for distance, height, weight, speed (of wind), and others.
+Basically, the representation will be a pair value-unit.
+Units will use the normative list of [UN/CEFACT](https://www.unece.org/cefact/) [Common Codes for Units of Measurement](http://www.unece.org/fileadmin/DAM/cefact/recommendations/rec20/rec20_Rev9e_2014.xls).

 Some Athletics disciplines (i.e., throwing events and jumps) measure performances as distance.
 IAAF specifies measures in whole centimetres.
 Also, distance describes the event in the case of races (e.g., 200m, 3000m steeplechase, length of cross-country course, etc.).
 In this case, distance is usually measured in meters (kilometers) or miles.
-See [Quantitative Values](#quantitative-values).

-### Quantitative Values

-This entity could serve to represent the official measurement for distance, height, weight, speed (of wind), and others.
-Basically, the representation will be a pair value-unit.
-Units will use the normative list of [UN/CEFACT](https://www.unece.org/cefact/) [Common Codes for Units of Measurement](http://www.unece.org/fileadmin/DAM/cefact/recommendations/rec20/rec20_Rev9e_2014.xls).

 So, when possible, measurements must be described using the following properties: